Mindy Finn: Recognition

 Finn was named one of the "50 Politicos to Watch" by Politico in 2011.
 She was also included in the news organization's list of "top tweeters".
 Molly Ball described Finn's Twitter feed as "a cross section of her wide-ranging reading list, peppered with personal observations", and Finn had 4,650 followers, as of July 2011.
 For co-founding Engage, and for her work for Twitter, Washingtonian named Finn one of the "top 100 tech titans... mostly for her ability to mesh government and online strategy together".
 In 2013, Grace Wyler and Brett LoGiurato of Business Insider included Finn in their list of "the 50 hottest people in online politics" for her political and advocacy work on Twitter, writing, "Finn has played a key role in making Twitter the go-to social media platform in the political sphere."

 In 2017, Finn was one of eight recipients of the George Washington Alumni Association's Distinguished Alumni Achievement Award.

 Personal life

-Finn is Jewish and married with two sons and one daughter.
+Finn is Jewish with two sons and one daughter.
 She lives in Washington, D.C., as of 2017.